alok/LeanTool/README.md

 and [WakingUp](https://github.com/GasStationManager/WakingUp) experiments on hallucination  detection.
 - `cli_chat.py` command line chat interface.
 - `app.py` Streamlit chat interface.
 - `lean-api-server-flask.py` OpenAI API compatible proxy server.
 Can be plugged into any application that takes a OpenAI API model with custom base URL.
+Can either use the API keys set in the environment variables, or take an API key token in the request, which is then passed to the corresponding LLM.
 Has been tested to work with [OpenWebUI](https://openwebui.com/), a fully featured chat interface, and [Continue](https://www.continue.dev/), a VS Code plugin coding assistant.